ahammadmejbah/Becoming-A-Python-Developer/README.md

     * [ ] Understanding different neural network architectures (CNNs, RNNs, Transformers).
     * [ ] Deploying machine learning models in real-world applications.

-**(Continue to expand with phases relevant to your evolving interests, adding more depth and detail to each stage.)**

-## A Showcase of My Growing Portfolio 🛠️

-Here, I present a more detailed look at the projects that represent significant milestones in my Python development journey, highlighting the complexities tackled and the lessons learned.

 ### [Project Title 1: Scalable E-commerce Platform Backend with Microservices]